Latrodectans

 be physiological priming for the female.

-When the female adopts the mating posture, the male climbs onto the
+female adopts the mating posture, the male climbs onto the ventral aspect of

-ventral aspect of her abdomen and continues pre-copulatory foreplay by
+her abdomen and continues pre-copulatory foreplay by stimulating the epigynum

-The embolus (male reproductive organ) is then inserted into the epigynal
+(male reproductive organ) is then inserted into the epigynal duct.
+Immediately

-duct.
-Immediately after insertion the male raises himself into a headstand
+after insertion the male raises himself into a headstand position and somersaults

 with her fangs and exudes digestive fluids onto her mate.
 This behaviour is

-begins to ingest her mate.
-This sexual cannibalism is seen in relatively few
+ingest her mate.
+This sexual cannibalism is seen in relatively few other

-The female may lay as many as six egg sacs each containing up to 300
+may lay as many as six egg sacs each containing up to 300 eggs.
+The sacs are

-eggs.
-The sacs = spherical and approximately 10mm in diameter and are usually
+spherical and are approximately 10mm in diameter and are usually suspended in

-Neonatal spiderlings disperse by "ballooning", an aerial mode
+the spider's retreat.
+Neonatal spiderlings disperse by "ballooning",

 quickly and in this competitive environment they prey on smaller siblings.